Antimicrobial activity testing: measuring, understanding, and anticipating resistance

 Infections are rarely controlled by a single treatment, and optimizing therapeutic combinations has become a major challenge in anti-infective development.

-The FIC Index (Fractional Inhibitory Concentration) assesses interactions between two antimicrobials — synergy, additivity, indifference, or antagonism.
+The FIC (Fractional Inhibitory Concentration) Index assesses interactions between two antimicrobials — synergy, additivity, indifference, or antagonism.

 Complementing efficacy data, the FIC Index provides a specific read-out of compound interactions, essential for optimizing antibiotic combinations or antibiotic-adjuvant strategies and limiting the emergence of resistance.